OSC/ood-documentation/source/authentication/tutorial-oidc-keycloak-rhel7.rst

    **TODO**: show open up iptables

    We can use the same host because Keycloak properly scopes all cookies it sets to the realm.
-For example, if I have a realm called osc, then the Keycloak login page will be at https://idp.osc.edu/auth/realms/osc/protocol/openid-connect/auth and cookies set during authentication will be set with the path ``/auth/realms/osc``, including ``KEYCLOAK_SESSION``, ``KEYCLOAK_STATE_CHECKER``, ``KEYCLOAK_IDENTITY``, and ``KC_RESTART``.
+For example, if I have a realm called ondemand, then the Keycloak login page will be at https://idp.osc.edu/auth/realms/ondemand/protocol/openid-connect/auth and cookies set during authentication will be set with the path ``/auth/realms/ondemand``, including ``KEYCLOAK_SESSION``, ``KEYCLOAK_STATE_CHECKER``, ``KEYCLOAK_IDENTITY``, and ``KC_RESTART``.